 The objective of WFP’s school feeding programme in Algeria is to maintain enrolment and attendance of refugee girls and boys and to alleviate short-term hunger.
 As such, large quantities of food were distributed at primary schools in the five refugee camps near the town of Tindouf, located about 2,000 km southwest of Algiers.
 The distributed food includes almost 400 metric tonnes of dried skimmed milk, 150 metric tonnes of dates and 200 metric tonnes of fortified date bars.

 WFP’s school feeding programme does not end at serving a ‘lunch box’ to school children.
 It also comprises work and investment for the improvement of school kitchens, such as the purchase of utensils, cleaning materials and cups for the children.
-This is in addition to rehabilitation of classrooms –providing access to water is carried out by UNICEF and UNHCR respectively- as well as the participation of communities in maintenance activities.
+This is in addition to rehabilitation of classrooms –providing access to water is carried out by the UN Children's Fund (UNICEF) and the UN Refugee Agency (UNHCR) respectively- as well as the participation of communities in maintenance activities.
 WFP’s work, along with its partners at the Sahrawi camps, helps to create an enabling environment in which children can learn.